 The following table outlines the percentage of the gross generation requirements of Lakeland Electric provided by each resource (to serve both native load and wholesale sales obligations).
-Year-to-year changes are principally due to outages, both scheduled and forced, for various plants and the utilization of the most cost effective fuel sources.
+Year-to-year changes are principally due to outages, both scheduled and forced, for various plants and the utilization of the most cost-effective fuel sources.
 Unit 3 generation was significantly lower during 2014 because of an extended outage which began in February 2014 and lasted through the remainder of the fiscal year.
-Unit 3 returned to normal service in November 2014.
+Unit 5 generation was lower during 2017 due to an extended outage when it's CT Generator Step-Up Transformer failed (October through the middle of December) and two shorter outages- a 33-day bearing repair outage caused by the failure of the unit's station service system (beginning the first week of January) and a 23-day, CT row-4 blade failure (began the end of February into March).